coinbase/build-onchain-apps/template/web/README.md

 ### Importing updated ABI to frontend code

-After updating your smart contract code, run `forget build` in the `contracts` folder.
+After updating your smart contract code, run `forge build` in the `contracts` folder.
 This will create a json in the `contracts/out` directory.

 The output json contains additional information.
 We only need the `abi` property from that json object.
 Let's use `jq` to extract just the `abi` property